 In response to House Bill 463 and the four primary drivers of the population, realistically corrections can only impact the number of parolees returning to prison for technical violations and the services provided to offenders with substance abuse issues.
 The Department has implemented a violation matrix with graduated sanctions to address offenders that have technical violations.
-Additionally, all Probation and Parole Officers and Supervisors have been trained in motivational interviewing techniques that support more positive interactions with offenders.
-Additionally, training is planned in 2013 to support positive interactions with offenders, through implementation of the Effective Practices in Community Supervision (EPICS).
-For our more challenging rural populations, we will begin using Brief Intervention Tools that will support offender reentry and address criminogenic needs when a formal group program is not available.
-Lastly, we continue to expand our substance abuse treatment offerings to support offenders that have experimented with drugs as well as those offenders that are true addicts.
+Graduated sanctions are an alternative to incarceration and may be used when deemed appropriate for public safety.
+Additionally, all Probation and Parole Officers and Supervisors have been trained in motivational interviewing techniques and supervision strategies through Core Correctional Practices that support more positive interactions with offenders.
 As evidence of our support, we continue to participate in communities that have the court-based SMART Project, an intervention that provides swift, certain interventions when the offender has failed to comply with program requirements.
-The SMART initiative is modeled after Hawaii's HOPE program which was cited in House Bill 463 as a project to explore.